 A Word From Your Friends at CreditNinja

 It’s essential to be your own medical bill advocate.
 Once you receive that healthcare statement in the mail, look it over carefully and consider your options.
 If the cost is high but affordable, talk to a healthcare provider about payment plans.
-If a proposed payment plan still doesn’t work for you, you may consider looking into loans, like CreditNinja personal installment loans
+If a proposed payment plan still doesn’t work for you, you may consider looking into loans, like CreditNinja personal loans!

 The benefit of using loans to pay a medical bill is that you could secure a prompt pay discount from the hospital billing department for paying in full.
 The hospital or medical office could knock off as much as 5 or 10 percent when you pay in full!